-As of December 31, 2015, our consolidated total debt was \$939.2 million and, a portion of our cash flows from operations has been used to make interest payments on our indebtedness.
-Interest payments increased from \$32.5 million in 2014 to \$38.1 million in 2015 due to the issuance of \$165.0 million in additional term loans in December 2014 and borrowings on our revolving credit facility in 2015.
-We expect our interest payments to approximate \$38 million in 2016.
+As of December 31, 2016, our consolidated total debt was \$1.1 billion, and a portion of our cash flows from operations has been used to make interest payments on our indebtedness.
+Interest payments were \$37.1 million in 2016, slightly lower than interest payments of \$38.1 million in 2015, due to the timing of the November 2016 debt refinancing.
+Based on current applicable interest rates, we expect our interest payments to approximate \$40 million in 2017.